Chapel Hill, North Carolina: Music

 In the realm of popular music, James Taylor, George Hamilton IV, Southern Culture on the Skids, Superchunk, Polvo, Archers of Loaf, Ben Folds Five, The Kingsbury Manx, Spider Bags and more recently Porter Robinson, are among the most notable musical artists and acts whose careers began in Chapel Hill.
-The town has also been a center for the modern revival of old-time music with such bands as the Ayr Mountaineers, Hollow Rock String band, Mandolin Orange, the Tug Creek Ramblers, Two Dollar Pistols, the Fuzzy Mountain String band, Big Fat Gap and the Red Clay Ramblers.
+The town has also been a center for the modern revival of old-time music and bluegrass with composer as Elizabeth Cotten and such bands as the Ayr Mountaineers, Hollow Rock String band, Watchhouse (formerly known as Mandolin Orange), Steep Canyon Rangers, Mipso, the Tug Creek Ramblers, Two Dollar Pistols, the Fuzzy Mountain String band, Big Fat Gap and the Red Clay Ramblers.

 Chapel Hill was also the founding home of now Durham-based Merge Records.
 Bruce Springsteen has made a point to visit the town on four occasions.
 His most recent appearance was on September 15, 2003, at Kenan Memorial Stadium with the E Street Band.
 U2 also performed at Kenan on the first American date of their 1983 War Tour, where Bono climbed up to the top of the stage, during pouring rain and lightning, holding up a white flag for peace.
 The 2011 John Craigie song, "Chapel Hill", is about the singer's first visit there.
 One song from Dirty, a Sonic Youth album, is named after the town.